RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **METHODS 1:**

-• Inspired by this dataset of 635 psychoactive compoounds and their 117 molecular properties.
+• Inspired by this dataset of 635 psychoactive compounds and their 117 molecular properties.
 [https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download],
 a webscraper is set up to retrieve data from all compounds listed under PubChem.ncbi that possess a known 'MeSH Pharmacological Classification' (totaling 17,866 entries) to create and store a custom expanded dataset.

-• RD-Kit is then used to retrieve and compute all scraped compounds' molecular popularties, which have been expanded to include 244 molecular porperties - now including counts of all functional groups (amides, halogens, ketones, etc.) as well as electrotopological states (E-state) information that directly correlate molecular behavior with biological receptor activity.
+• RD-Kit (Cheminformatics) is then used to retrieve and compute all scraped compounds' molecular popularties, which have been expanded to include 244 molecular porperties - now including counts of all functional groups (amides, halogens, ketones, etc.) as well as electrotopological states (E-state) information that directly correlate molecular behavior with biological receptor activity.

 • All scraped and computed data is then fed to a Random Forest machine learning model to determine which molecular properties correlate highest with the compounds' pharmacological action.
 These weighed attributes are then used by the model to predict the pharmacological classification of a novel compound whose official 'MeSH Pharmacological Classification' is NOT listed on PubChem.